 If you have visited the Burkholder Holiday Pop Up Market, you may have wondered who has been creating the handmade wreaths, swags, and garlands.
 Well, the secret is out!
 The Burkholder team members, though from different backgrounds, all seem to have a creative bent and are responsible for the beautiful handmade décor you can find at this year’s Market.

-Mary Bowe, one of the landscape designers at Burkholder explains, “We are a team of multi-talented people trained to think creatively, designing and building for the outdoors any season of the year.
+One of the landscape designers at Burkholder explains, “We are a team of multi-talented people trained to think creatively, designing and building for the outdoors any season of the year.
 Decking the halls, the doorways, the lamp-posts and the patios for the holidays is an enormous amount of fun for all of us, whether it be our own homes or the homes of clientele and customers of the Holiday Market.
 An added perk of the job is that on week-ends we get to work with Santa.”

 Mary is the Holiday Market’s wreathmaker, both this year and in 2017.
 She has created dozens of fresh evergreen wreaths this year, and then adorned them with gorgeous ribbons, pine cones, and more.

-Jenna Lawler, the scheduling boss for Burkholder’s irrigation division, Sir Sprinkler, is putting together festive evergreen swags and garlands that can be used for doorways or as wall hangings.
+The scheduling boss for Burkholder’s irrigation division, Sir Sprinkler, is putting together festive evergreen swags and garlands that can be used for doorways or as wall hangings.

 Ryan McKnight, another landscape designer at Burkholder, recently put together a large container garden for the Holiday Market.
 It sits atop one of the entrance piers to the Market.
 Led light strings built into the decoration help illuminate the entry in the winter evenings.